DanielBlazek18/networkinglabs/hub-spoke-one-arm/README.md

 # Overview
-This LAB demonstrate One-Arm Hub-and-Spoke VPN on cEOS.
+This lab demonstrates a One-Arm Hub-and-Spoke VPN using cEOS.
-This feature requires configuration of per-ce (per-nexthop in Arista terminology) label allocation, which can be configured for default route only.
-Label allocation for specific prefixes remains the same.
+This feature requires configuration of per-CE (per-nexthop in Arista terminology) label allocation, which can only be applied to the default route.
+Label allocation for specific prefixes remains unchanged.

 ## LAB consists of following routers:
 * `hub`